department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ### What information goes on the headstone or marker?

 You must put a legal name, service branch, and birth and death year on a headstone or marker.
 State and national cemeteries also require the section and grave number.
-You can choose to inscribe the deceased's full birth and death dates, the highest rank attained, awards, war service, and an emblem of belief.
-We may approve other requests, such as nicknames, terms of endearment (for example, "Loving Father"), or special unit identification.
+You can choose to inscribe the deceased’s full birth and death dates, the highest rank attained, awards, war service, and an emblem of belief.
+We may approve other requests, such as nicknames, terms of endearment (for example, “Loving Father”), or special unit identification.

 </div>